DuaneStanton/daggerheart-adversary-builder-Shiny/README.md

 - Darrington Press (naturally!) for creating Daggerheart and the SRD; as noted in the Credits tab, this application includes materials from the Daggerheart System Reference Document 1.0, © Critical Role, LLC.
 All rights reserved.

-- Starting values and recommended ranges for each adversary's numeric stats (Difficulty, Thresholds, HP, Stress, Attack modifier, Damage dice, and Average damage) come from RightKnighttoFight’s Guide to Making Custom Adversaries v1.6 [PLACEHOLDER: will link to it with their permission].
+- Starting values and recommended ranges for each adversary's numeric stats (Difficulty, Thresholds, HP, Stress, Attack modifier, Damage dice, and Average damage) come from RightKnighttoFight’s Guide to Making Custom Adversaries v1.6 ; the Credits tab links to the Heart of Daggers and Drive Thru RPG listings for this Guide.

 - A neat pair of features to dynamically move between Minions and Hordes (e.g. split out a Horde to create Minions, or merge Minions into a Horde) is heavily inspired by a Reddit post by user ThatZeroRed.

 ## Running this App Locally
-This app is hosted remotely via Posit Connect Cloud [PLACEHOLDER: LINK HERE ONCE SET UP], but using a free account that only supports 20 'active hours' (hours someone is using the app) per month.
+This app is hosted remotely via Posit Connect Cloud [Link to Posit Cloud version of the app](https://anutandastone-dagversary-builder.share.connect.posit.cloud/), but using a free account that only supports 20 'active hours' (hours someone is using the app) per month.
 That said, this app is pretty lightweight (size on disk about 150 KB for my Windows PC) and can be run easily from your PC with no need for the remotely-hosted program.

 ### Requirements to Run This App Locally (using only R)